 Over 5000 students from 500 schools across the US and Canada take the Putnam exam, which consists of 12 extremely challenging problems.
 A single completely correct solution is already a significant achievement, likely to result in a score well above the median.
 (The participants are self-selected from among the best in the continent.)
 The cash prizes and fame that the top winners receive are enviable, but the real thrill of taking the Putnam exam, or ofattending the practice sessions, is the pleasure of tackling and solving interesting and unusual problems.
 The emphasis is on ingenuity: first-year students can do as well as seniors.

 Wellesley students have done quite well on the Putnam in recent years.
-In 2003, Wellesley's Putnam team was ranked 60th in the country and our individual top scorer was awarded an honorable mention.
 In 2004, Wellesley's Putnam team was ranked 15th in the country!